Common name: Pompom Asparagus

 Berry globose or laterally elongated (especially when 2 seeds develop), c.
 7–10 mm diam., dark reddish purple to black at maturity; seeds 1–2 so far as known.

 Distribution and occurrence: Occasionally cultivated in gardens.
-One potential naturalisation known at Cooranbong on Central Coast but probably more common on NC and CC (see below about previous confusion with A. retrofractus).
+One potential naturalisation known at Cooranbong on Central Coast but may be naturalised elsewhere on NC and CC (see below about previous confusion with A. retrofractus).
 Native to south-eastern Africa.

 NSW subdivisions: *NC, *CC